geobro1992/geobro1992.github.io/_pages/presentations.md

 ## Talks
 (* indicates co-author is an undergraduate or technician)

+**Brooks, G. C.**, W. A. Hopkins, and H. K. Kindsvater.
+2023.
+Extinction risk of hellbenders in Virginia.
+Joint Meeting of Ichthyologists and Herpetologists, Norfolk, VA, USA.

+Ulans, A., **G. Brooks**, and L. Jacobs.
+2023.
+Anxiety in broiler chickens is affected by strain, body weight, and environmental complexity.
+The 56th Congress of the International Society for Applied Ethology, Tallin, Estonia.

 Haas, C. A., H. C. Chandler, and **G. C. Brooks**.
 2022.
 Habitat restoration, sampling, and translocation planning on Eglin Air Force Base.
 Presentation to the Flatwoods Salamander Recovery Working Group meeting, Virtual.

 Uyeda J. C., **G. C. Brooks**, H. K. Kindsvater, N. Bone, C. Mull, and H. Conrad.
 2022.
 Macroevolutionary modeling of life history evolution in vertebrates.
 Evolution, Cleveland, OH, USA.